Digital rendering of the still-on-the-drawing-board CoinTerra AIRE Miner.

 ALL PURCHASES ARE FINAL, NON-CANCELABLE AND NON-REFUNDABLE.
 NO CANCELLATION OR RESCHEDULING OF ORDERS BY YOU WILL BE ACCEPTED.

 While almost certainly not legally binding or enforceable, the tone of the T&C is decidedly hostile, going so far as to demand buyers to surrender their right to sue the company should the deal go belly-up.
-For a product that doesn’t exist, with no clear shipping date and a $2,500 price tag, that’s a bitter pill to swallow.
+For a product that doesn’t exist, with no clear shipping date and a $2,500 price tag, that’s a bitter pill to swallow when the alternative is to buy bitcoin.